citadel-tech/coinswap/docs/docker.md

 ## Overview

-The Docker setup provides a complete environment for running Coinswap applications with service-specific containers:
+The Docker setup provides a complete environment for running Coinswap applications:

-- **Service-specific Dockerfiles** for optimal maintainability and efficiency
+- **Single unified Dockerfile** containing all Coinswap components
-- **Alpine Linux 3.20** base images for minimal size
+- **Alpine Linux 3.20** base image for minimal size
 - **Rust 1.90.0** for building the applications
 - **External images** for Bitcoin Core and Tor
 - **Interactive configuration** with automatic service detection